Skip to Content

 Best Oat Milk For Lattes?

-I’ve tried a couple of oat milk barista blends, and I think that Califia Farms is a little better than Oatly
+I’ve tried a couple of barista blend oat milks, and I think that Califia Farms is a little better than Oatly

-But I accidentally stumbled upon something even better: if you mix half Califia Farms Barista Blend and half Thrive Market oat milk, the combo is perfect for lattes.
+But I accidentally stumbled upon something even better: if you mix half Califia Farms Barista Blend and half Thrive Market oat milk (which is made with organic oats), the combo is perfect for lattes.

-If you want to save money, or if it’s important that your oat milk is organic, you can actually make your own barista blend oat milk!
+If you want to save money, or if it’s important that your oat milk is organic, you can actually make your own oat milk barista blend!

 Thrive Market oat milk is $2.49 per 34 oz carton, whereas Califia Farms is $3.75 per 32 oz carton.
 If you simply add a teaspoon of avocado oil and a pinch of sea salt to the Thrive Market oat milk, you’ve got a DIY barista blend!